Panel votes down Equal Rights Amendment in Virginia

-A proposal to ratify the Equal Rights Amendment in Virginia has encountered a setback in the state’s House of Delegates.
+Efforts to make Virginia the 38th state to ratify the Equal Rights Amendment encountered a setback Tuesday following a subcommittee vote in the state’s Republican-controlled Legislature.

+The nation’s supporters of the gender-equality amendment have been hoping this increasingly blue state will approve the ERA at a critical moment in their campaign to revive the measure, which is nearly half a century old.

+ERA proponents say ratification by 38 states would meet the U.S. Constitution’s threshold for approval.
+But it would also likely spark battles in the courts and Congress over a long-passed 1982 deadline and various other legal issues.
-A subcommittee for the Republican-controlled Privileges and Elections Committee voted down the gender-equality measure Tuesday.

-But proponents say there still may be a chance the measure can be voted out of the full committee Friday.
-If that happens, ERA supporters say there are enough votes in the House to pass to the resolution.
+Measures to ratify the ERA in Virginia were voted down in a subcommittee for the House of Delegates’ Privileges and Elections Committee.
+Proponents say there still may be a chance the measure can be voted out of the full committee Friday.

 Most Read Nation & World Stories